techcorridorio/jobs.techcorridor.io/source/new_position.html.md

 #### Request assistance

-If you don't know what any of the above means, <a class="mailto" data-email="am9ic0B0ZWNoY29ycmlkb3IuaW8=">send us an email</a> asking for help making the above pull request.
-Please include all relevant position details.
+If you don't know what any of the above means, <a class="mailto" data-email="am9ic0B0ZWNoY29ycmlkb3IuaW8=">send us an email</a> asking for help posting your position.
+Please include all relevant position details in your email.

 <script>
   (function () {